-A school will normally be prohibited from planning for a deficit in any one financial year unless the school applies and is granted a licensed deficit.
-Unless Southwark approves a licensed deficit, schools should ensure that the total planned expenditure for the financial year should not exceed the budget share, adjusted by amounts brought forward from the previous financial year.
+A school will normally be prohibited from planning for a deficit in any one financial year unless the school applies for and is granted a licensed deficit.
+Unless Southwark approves a licensed deficit, schools should ensure that the total planned expenditure for the financial year does not exceed the budget share, adjusted by amounts brought forward from the previous financial year.
+See section 4.9.